 Childhood obesity is more prevalent in London than England overall.
 In 2019/20, some 23.2% of children in Year 6 were considered obese in London, compared to 20.2% in England.

 Over the last decade, the prevalence of childhood obesity has risen by 1.9 percentage points in both London and England overall.
 The majority of boroughs had a higher prevalence of childhood obesity than England overall in both 2009/10 and 2019/20.

-Public Health England’s latest figures in 2018/19 show that Barking and Dagenham has the highest proportion of childhood obesity out of all London boroughs at 29.6%.
-The borough also had the largest rise in childhood obesity since 2008/09 (a 5.5 percentage point increase).
-At the other end of the scale, 10.7% of Year 6 children in Richmond upon Thames are obese, and this rate has fallen by nearly a percentage point since 2008/09.
+Public Health England’s latest figures in 2019/20 show that Barking and Dagenham has the highest proportion of childhood obesity out of all London boroughs at 2%.
+The borough also had the largest rise in childhood obesity since 2009/10 (a 5.7 percentage point increase).
+At the other end of the scale, 11.1% of Year 6 children in Richmond upon Thames are obese in 2019/20 with just a 0.1 percentage point increase compared to a decade ago.

-Whilst the majority of boroughs saw rates of childhood obesity rise between 2008/09 and 2018/19, six boroughs saw rates decline.
-Kingston upon Thames experienced the greatest decline in childhood obesity with a 2.3 percentage point decrease within the decade, from 16% to 13.7%.
-Others have experienced slight or no change at all; for example, the rate of childhood obesity in Westminster remained at 24.2%.
+Whilst the majority of boroughs saw rates of childhood obesity rise between 2009/10 and 2019/20, ten boroughs saw rates decline.
+Hammersmith and Fulham experienced the greatest decline in childhood obesity with a 6.3 percentage point decrease within the decade, from 26% to 19.7%.